cryptic-resolver/cr_Go/README.md

 # Implementation

-`cr` is written in pure **Ruby**.
-You can implement this tool in any other language you like(name your projects as `cr_python` for example), just remember to reuse our [cryptic_computer] or other sheets which are the core parts anyone can contribute to.
+`cr` is written in pure **Go**.
+You can implement this tool in any other language you like(name your projects as `cr_Python` for example), just remember to reuse our [cryptic_computer] or other sheets which are the core parts anyone can contribute to.

 ## Sheet layout